 EVOC Hip Pack Pro 3L

-The EVOC Hip Pack Pro 3L took home our Editor's Choice award for Best Hip Pack.
+The EVOC Hip Pack Pro 3L takes home our Editors' Choice award for Best Hip Pack.
 This waist bag delivers the very best blend of comfort, fit, storage, and hydration.
-This pack has a hydraulic bladder system with a quick-connect system that makes the filling and cleaning of the bladder a breeze.
+The hydraulic bladder system with quick-connect system makes filling and cleaning of the bladder a breeze.
 In addition to the bladder, this pack also has two slots for water bottles.
 As a result, you can carry a ton of water or choose between a bladder and bottles.
-The EVOC pack has a fair amount of storage for most rides and can carry the necessary snacks and tools for most sub-4-hour rides.
-The comfort and fit aspect of the Hip Pack Pro is what really stood out as outstanding.
-The waist system features two overlapping elasticized bands that conform to your body exceptionally well, and the rear of this pack has a dialed ventilation system where it makes contact with your body.
+The Pro has a fair amount of storage and can carry the necessary snacks and tools for most sub-4-hour rides.
+The comfort and fit aspect, however, is what we really find outstanding.
+The waist system features two overlapping elasticized bands that conform to the body exceptionally well, and the rear of this pack has a dialed ventilation system to help you stay cool.

 If this all sounds too good to be true, it should be noted that this pack isn't perfect.
-For one, it is one of the most expensive hip packs in our review.
-It's the heaviest model we tested, and this bag only offers moderate amounts of storage.
+It is one of the most expensive hip packs in our review and is the heaviest model we tested.
+It also only offers moderate amounts of storage.
 If you need a pack for huge rides and want the ability to carry an extra layer of clothing, we would recommend looking elsewhere.
 Otherwise, we feel this is the best mountain bike hip pack on the market.